 Microcorycia flava (Greeff, 1866) Cockerell, 1911

-Diagnosis: Upper test part rigid, dome-shaped, mostly covered more or less by xenosomes.
+Diagnosis: Upper test part more or less rigid, dome-shaped, mostly covered more or less by xenosomes.
 Individuals without xenosomes also occur.
 The upper test part is yellow to yellowish brown, the lower test part light yellow to hyaline.
 Xenosomefree portions of the upper test part appear darkly punctuate in the light microscope.
-As REM photography shows, the dots are irregularly distributed alveolae.< /p>
+As REM photography shows, the dots are irregularly distributed alveolae.

 Dimensions: Bartos (1963): 90-100 µm , Penard (1902): 80-100 µm, Badewitz (2004): mean 103.8 (78-130) µm (n=18).
 My measurements: 102-115 µm (n=5)